![]() |

 These experimental Official Statistics on the number (and proportion) of children living in low income families across Great Britain by local area were first released in the March 2021.

-Interactive Map: Children in Relative Poverty by sub-county area
+Interactive Map: Poverty by Sub-county areas

-Local Children in Poverty Dashboard
+Children in low income families Dashboard

-Key Messages (Children aged 0 to 19) 2021/22
+Key Messages (Children aged 0 to 19) 2023/24

 Relative Poverty (Provisional Estimates)